20 fvlist from anylist

 # [1] 22.46094

-Function is.fvlist() requires that all the members of a list of fv.objects (Chapter 20) share certain identical properties (Table 21.2).
-Some of these properties are also required by the low-level utility function spatstat.explore::bind.fv() (v3.6.0.5).
+Function is.fvlist() requires that all members of the input list of fv.objects (Chapter 19) share certain identical properties (Table 20.2).
+Some of these properties are also required by the low-level utility function spatstat.explore::bind.fv() (v3.7.0.4).

 Need to be identical?
 S3 Class 'fvlist' bind.fv()